techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/create-resource-account.md

 description: Read this article for information on how to create resource accounts for Teams rooms and shared devices.
 These devices include Microsoft Teams Rooms, Teams panels, and Surface Hub.
 ---

-# How to create and configure resource accounts for Teams devices
+# How to create and configure resource accounts for Teams Rooms and panels

 This article provides steps to create resource accounts for shared spaces and devices, and it includes steps to configure resource accounts for Microsoft Teams Rooms on Windows, Teams Rooms on Android, & Teams panels.